-The District experienced favorable variances in revenues and expenditures as compared to the budget in the amount of \$691 and \$65,809, respectively.
-The variance in expenditures occurred primarily due to anticipated budgeted operating expenditures, such as engineering and landscape maintenance related expenditures, which were not incurred during the year.
+The District experienced favorable variances in revenues and expenditures as compared to the budget in the amount of \$1,402 and \$64,494, respectively.
+The variance in expenditures occurred primarily due to anticipated budgeted operating expenditures that were not incurred during the year.